 The agreement covers the funding of major central city projects and the replacement and repair of Christchurch's damaged horizontal infrastructure network.

-Media release from the Government.
+Media release (external link) from the Government.

 On 27 June 2013 a $4.8 billion cost-sharing deal between the Christchurch City Council and the Crown was announced.
 The agreement covers key Central City facilities and rebuilding the earthquake-damaged infrastructure.

 The Crown is contributing $2.9 billion to the rebuild, and the Council $1.9 billion.

 The deal is a significant milestone, giving certainty to residents, developers, business and investors around funding and allowing the rebuild to ramp-up.

 The agreement around anchor projects reinforces the decisions made by the Council following community consultation on its 2012/13 Annual Plan.
 The Council has budgeted $782.9 million (including escalations) for rebuilding major Central City facilities.

 As a result of the Council’s proposal to save the Town Hall, the Council will lead the development of a new performing arts precinct near the Theatre Royal.
 The Council is also responsible for building a new Central Library fronting Cathedral Square, rebuilding the city’s car parks and it shares responsibility with the Crown for enhancement of Cathedral Square and a new Central City Transport Plan.

 The Council has committed $1.1 billion to the costs of rebuilding infrastructure.
 The Crown's current share of $1.8 billion is based on agreed subsidies of 83 per cent for roading and 60 per cent for sewer, water and stormwater.
 The contribution will be reviewed in a year when assessments of damage are finalised.